-You'll get a decision letter from the Department for Work and Pensions (DWP) telling you which group you’ve been put into.
-The DWP will make this decision based on the information you put on your capability for work questionnaire (ESA50 form) and the results of the medical assessment.
+Check your decision letter to see which group you’re in.
+It will depend on the information on your capability for work questionnaire and the results of your medical assessment.

 - your work history and qualifications

-- the steps you could take that might help you to eventually be able to work
+- steps you could take to eventually help you to work

 - confidence-building sessions